naddison36/sol2uml/examples/storage/README.md

 ![BasicStorageData](./BasicStorageData.svg)

-When the data option is used, the value of each storage slot is displayed in hexadecimal format. sol2uml will also parse each variable value from the slot values and display in the appropriate format for the type.
+When the data option is used, the value of each storage slot is displayed in hexadecimal format. sol2uml will also parse each variable value from the slot values and display it in the appropriate format for the type.

 Boolean typed variables will be displayed as a `true` or `false`.
 See `someBool` in the above as an example.

-Numbers are displayed in comma separated decimals.
+Numbers are displayed in comma-separated decimals.
 This includes signed negative numbers like `smallNegativeNumber` in the above that converted the two bytes `0xD8F0` to -10,000.

 Addresses are formatted with mixed-case checksum encoding as per [EIP-55](https://eips.ethereum.org/EIPS/eip-55).
 This includes contract and interface types like `ITrade` for the `exchange` variable in the above.

 The 1 byte enum values are converted from a number index to the string value of the enum.
 For example, the `severity` variable slot value of `0x01` is mapped to `Medium` as per the `Severity` enum with values Low, Medium and High.

-Strings are converted to [UTF-8](https://en.wikipedia.org/wiki/UTF-8) and any special characters escaped so they can be processes by Graphviz.
+Strings are converted to [UTF-8](https://en.wikipedia.org/wiki/UTF-8) and any special characters escaped so they can be processed by Graphviz.
 See below for examples of strings 32 bytes or larger.

-## Fixed Sized Arrays
+## Fixed-Sized Arrays

-The below example was generate for the [FixedArrayStorage](../../src/contracts/FixedArrayStorage.sol) contract deployed onto Arbitrum to [0x796c008d8ADDCc33Da3e946Ca457432a35913c85](https://arbiscan.io/address/0x796c008d8ADDCc33Da3e946Ca457432a35913c85#code).
+The below example was generated for the [FixedArrayStorage](../../src/contracts/storage/FixedArrayStorage.sol) contract deployed onto Arbitrum to [0x796c008d8ADDCc33Da3e946Ca457432a35913c85](https://arbiscan.io/address/0x796c008d8ADDCc33Da3e946Ca457432a35913c85#code).

 ```
 export NODE_URL=https://arb-mainnet.g.alchemy.com/v2/your-api-key